1. What is the Targeted Enhanced Recruitment Scheme?

 4. How do I find out more about working in these areas?

 Information relating to these areas is available via the Recruitment Leads & Programme Details page and by contacting the HEE Local Offices directly.

 The payment will be paid upon starting the training post and will be administered by your employer on behalf the local Health Education England office where the appointment is based.
 An agreement will be implemented between the trainee and HEE for the payment.

 The HMRC have advised that these payments will be subject to tax.
 If you believe you should be exempt from this tax you are advised to take financial advice and speak to your local Tax office.

 7. How do I apply for the scheme?

-Those interested in the scheme should review their preferences within their GP application within Oriel prioritising a ‘hard to recruit to’ training place and resubmit their preferred training locations by Friday 17 February 2017.
+Those interested in the scheme should review their preferences within their GP application within Oriel prioritising a ‘hard to recruit to’ training place and resubmit their preferred training locations by the national upgrade deadline for the round in question.
 In the event that any of the hard to recruit training places are oversubscribed, standard recruitment and selection processes for training places will be applied.

 8. What happens if I leave the scheme early?

 You will only receive your payment once you have signed an agreement to complete the three year placement, with no relocation option.
 Should you need to leave your training place before completing your three year placement, you would need to make a pro-rata repayment of the payment.

 9. How were the training places identified for the scheme?